The last few years have seen a ‘crisis in confidence’ in Australia’s private health insurance (PHI) industry.

 “Labor has coupled this, however, with a promise of a Productivity Commission review of the whole private health sector.
 That type of review, as we learned back in 1997, has the potential to really shake things up.
 The future for PHI is uncertain, but it will certainly be interesting”.

-As political parties scramble for a solution, the Health Insurance Summit will offer a balanced set of government and industry perspectives on how the sector should move forward.
+As political parties debate best practice, the Health Insurance Summit will offer a balanced set of government and industry perspectives on how the sector should move forward.

 Leveraging his seven years’ experience as PHIAC CEO, Shaun will take a critical and candid look at proposed and existing PHI policies, outlining his key concerns and suggestions for a more effective PHI market.